prashanth-31/NeuraForge-The_Digital_Frontier_of_Autonomous_Intelligence/implementation/docs/plan_llm_orchestration.md

 # LLM-Orchestrated Execution Plan

 ## Goal
-Enable the LLM to determine the complete orchestration plan (agents, order, and tool usage) using `llama3.2:1b` for planning while agents continue using `llama3.1:8b`.
+Enable the LLM to determine the complete orchestration plan (step ordering, per-agent tool usage, and rationale) using `llama3.2:1b` for planning while agents continue using `llama3.1:8b`.

 ---

 ## Status Snapshot (Oct 26, 2025)
 - ✅ Planner settings, prompt contract, and validation models are live (`LLMOrchestrationPlanner`).
-- ✅ Orchestrator now prefers planner output and falls back to legacy routing only on failure.
+- ✅ Orchestrator now prefers planner output and, on validation failure, uses the planner's schema-v2 fallback plan instead of the legacy router.
 - ✅ Planner metadata is stored on each task for downstream consumption.
 - ✅ Planner-directed tool usage is enforced with primary/fallback tracking.
 - ⏳ Observability pipeline (metrics/dossiers) still needs richer coverage.